My Journey

 I LOVE being an aunt.
 Prior to my first nephew being born, I was pretty disinterested in children - mostly because I was intimidated by them.
 I was afraid of their rejection, so I just didn’t engage with them.
 When I became an aunt, I got SO intrigued by children.
 I learned I was good with them, and what made me good with them was all the inner work I was doing to heal and expand my self-expression beyond past patterns.

-As my three sisters and many friends became mothers, I saw them all struggle with the same things: becoming mothers and losing their own personal identity, feeling guilty any time they did anything for themselves, complete overwhelm and an inability to get it all done, burnout, stress and physical illness.
-I realized that the way our current society, households, and social patters are designed are not conducive to the wellness of mothers.
-In fact, it’s quite the opposite: social patterns and norms are actively harming them.
-Mothers need community, they need support, they need space and time to heal and take care of themselves.
+I realized that the way our current households, organizations, and societies are structured are not conducive to the wellness of our people.
+In fact, it’s quite the opposite: social patterns and norms are actively harming us.
+Women and caregivers particularly.
+I believe we all need community, support, space and time to heal and take care of ourselve.
+I believe if we do this important work together, we can create a different future for our society.
 That's why I created Matsu Love.